 Concerts It is advisable to purchase tickets in advance for concerts.
 Tickets are also available for purchase at the Georgetown Gateway Visitor Center.
 If not sold out, tickets will be available at the door.
-Doors open 30 minutes before a concert or performance.
-Open seating.
+Doors open one hour before a concert or performance.
+Open seating unless otherwise indicated.

 Georgetown Heritage Center

 © 2014 | All Rights Reserved.
 Georgetown Trust is a 501(c)(3) organization.